vidishsirdesai/projects/README.md

 - Adaptive, because it has to continuously evolve by learning from the new data, and recognize new threats.

 ### Solution
 One of the solutions toward addressing this problem, is to take a Machine Learning based approach.
-Where an ML model is built that can be fed with the data of relevant features, and the model in turn classifies the connection into either normal or one of the attack types.
+Where an ML model is built that can be fed with the data of relevant features, and the model in turn classifies the connection into either a normal or one of the attack types.

 This type of classification problem in machine learning is called as a multi-class classification problem.